aws-samples/building-bots-on-aws/2_CodeManagement/README.md

     git merge gh-origin/master --strategy-option theirs --allow-unrelated-histories -m "Merge from github" git push origin master
     ```
-1. Go back to application tab in the AWS Console and choose **ProjectPipeline**.
+1. Click on the **Deployments** tab in the Lambda application console.
+You should notice that your Application Pipeline's status will change to "InProgress"
-1. **CodePipeline** console will open a new tab.
-Watch the code go through the pipeline until all three stages (Source, Build, Deploy) succeed.
-This will take about 5-7 minutes.
+1. Select **View In CodePipeline** to watch the code go through the pipeline until all three stages (Source, Build, Deploy) succeed.
+This will take just a few minutes.

     ![Pipeline succeeded](../images/code-pipeline-success.png)

+You've just made some major changes to the application you created in the previous module.
+If you head to the **Overview** tab and refresh you will see that you have new AWS resources that have been created.
+These include an API Gateway endpoint, a SNS Topic, a CloudWatch Alarm, and a SecretsManager Secret.
+Explore the changes in the **Code** tab as well to see how the SAM template created these resources.

 ### :star: Recap